-- A. The Birth Process - 1.
-Stages of Birth - The first stage lasts about six to 12 hours for a woman having her first child.
+A. The Birth Process

+- 1. Stages of Birth - The first stage lasts about six to 12 hours for a woman having her first child.
 The cervix dilates to about 4 centimeters as a result of uterine contractions. - The second stage begins when a baby's head moves through the cervix until the baby's body emerges completely, about 90 minutes for a woman having her first child. - The third stage is called afterbirth, at which time the placenta, umbilical cord, and other membranes are detached and expelled.
-This takes a few minutes. - 2.
-Childbirth Setting and Attendants - In the U.S., most births take place in a hospital.
+This takes a few minutes.

+2. Childbirth Setting and Attendants

+- In the U.S., most births take place in a hospital.
 This rate varies across countries. - In the U.S., the father is typically the birth coach.
-This varies across cultures. - In the U.S., 91 percent of births are attended by a physician; however, in most parts of the world midwifery is the norm. - Doulas (who provide continuous physical, emotional, and educational support for the mother before, during, and after childbirth) are used in many countries. - Researchers have found that the use of certified nurse-midwives and doulas increases positive outcomes in childbirth-such as shorter labor time. - Careers in Child Development: Perinatal Nurse - 3.
-Methods of Childbirth - Medication: Analgesics, anesthesia, and oxytocics are used for labor.
+This varies across cultures. - In most parts of the world midwifery is the norm. - Doulas (who provide continuous physical, emotional, and educational support for the mother before, during, and after childbirth) are used in many countries. - Researchers have found that the use of certified nurse-midwives and doulas increases positive outcomes in childbirth-such as shorter labor time. - •Women who used doula were four times less likely to have a low birth weight baby.

+3. Methods of Childbirth

+- Medication: Analgesics, anesthesia, and oxytocics are used for labor.
 Predicting how a drug will affect an individual woman and her fetus is difficult. - Natural and prepared childbirth: Reduce mother's pain by decreasing fear through education in the use of breathing and relaxation techniques. - Other nonmedicated techniques to reduce pain include waterbirth, massage, acupuncture, hypnosis, and music therapy. - Caesarean delivery: The baby is removed from the mother's uterus through an incision made in her abdomen.
 This is usually done when the baby is having difficulty emerging through the birth canal because of its size, position, or other problem.
-Critics note that too many babies are delivered by c-section (31%) although supporters note that the rate may be so high because of our increasing ability to detect distress in the baby. - 4.
-Transition from Fetus to Newborn
+Critics note that too many babies are delivered by C-section (32.8%) although supporters note that the rate may be so high because of our increasing ability to detect distress in the baby.

+4. Transition from Fetus to Newborn